When did people first come to China?

 Modern humans first came to China from Central Asia and/or India about 50,000 BC.
 These were Stone Age people, who lived in caves with their dogs and wore fur and leather.
 They hunted and gathered their food.
-By around 8000 BC, these people were starting to farm rice, and by 6000 BC they kept sheep and chickens.
+Around 14,000 BC they started to make pottery jars.
+THey were the first people in the world to make pottery.

 Soon after 3000 BC, people in China learned from Central Asian people how to use horses to pull wheeled chariots.
 By 2000 BC, Chinese people had entered the Bronze Age and had started to use writing.
 Soon afterwards, about 1800 BC, the Shang Dynasty conquered most of China and ruled it under one Emperor.
 From this point on, people measure most Chinese history in dynasties – one family of related rulers.

 About 1100 BC, the Zhou dynasty conquered China.
 They learned to fight from horseback instead of from chariots.
 Then China’s army needed a lot more horses, and China started to trade more with Central Asia, selling silk cloth to get horses.